raluvy95/jolly/readme.md

 # Features

-Some of these features can be configured with `config.json`
+Some of these features can be configured with `config.ts`

 - Auto create channel when someone mentions non-existent channel (including private channel)